History of Pune: City development

 During the first and second Anglo-Maratha wars, it used to take 4–5 weeks to move materials from Mumbai to Pune.
 A military road constructed by the company in 1804 reduced the journey to 4–5 days.
 The company later built a Macademized road in 1830, that allowed mail-cart service to begin between the two cities.
-Railway line from Bombay, which was operated by the Great Indian Peninsula Railway (GIPR), reached the city in 1858.
+A railway line from Bombay, which was operated by the Great Indian Peninsula Railway (GIPR), reached the city in 1858.
 In the following decades, the line was extended to places farther east and south of the city.
 In the east, GIPR extended its line till Raichur in 1871, where it met a line of Madras Railway and thereby connected Poona to Madras.
 The Pune-Miraj line was completed in 1886.
 The completion of the Metre-gauge Miraj line turned the city into an important railway junction.
 The Bombay-Poona line was electrified in the 1920s.
 This cut the travel time between the cities to three hours and made it possible to make day-trips between the cities for business or leisure, such as the wealthy people from Bombay visiting the city to see the Poona races.
 Although railways came to Pune in the middle of the 19th century, public-bus service took nearly ninety-years to follow suit.
 Unlike Mumbai, Pune never had a tram service.
 The first bus service was introduced in Pune in 1941, by the Silver bus company.
 This caused huge uproar amongst the Tanga carriers (horse-drawn carriage) who went on strike in protest.
 Tangas were the common mode of public transport well into the 1950s.
 Bicycles were choice of vehicle for private use in the 1930s.

-Given the importance of Pune as a major Military base, the British were quick to install the instant communication system of Telegraph in the city in 1858.
+Given the importance of Pune as a major Military base, the British were quick to install the Telegraph in the city in 1858.
 The Gazetteer of the Bombay Presidency: Poona (2 pts) of 1885 reports that, in 1885, the city had its own telegraph office in addition to the GIPR company's telegraph service.
 The city was a post-distribution hub for the district.
 There were two post offices in the city, which in addition to mailing services, offered money order and savings bank services.
 In 1928, a beam relay station was installed in Khadki to beam radiotelegraph signals for Imperial Wireless Chain system.

 Areas east of Pune receive much less rainfall than the areas in the west of city, adjacent to the Sahyadri mountains.
 To minimize the risk of drought in the low rainfall areas, a masonry dam was built on the Mutha river at Khadakwasla in 1878.
 At that time, the dam was considered one of the largest in the world.
 Two canals were dug on each bank of the river, for irrigating lands to the east of the city.
 The canals also supplied drinking water to the city and Pune cantonment.
 In 1890, Poona Municipality spent Rs.
 200,000 to install water filtration works.